 Identify Your Goals

-The starting point of your digital marketing strategy is your goals.
+The starting point of your digital marketing strategy is defining your goals.
 Each business will have its own specific goals, but they should be measurable, attainable, and limited in time.

 Know Your Audience

 In digital marketing, creating a buyer persona is a key component.
 A buyer persona is a made-up person who is an ideal customer for your business.
-It shares details about that person’s personality, interests, motivators, and pain points.
+It shares details about that individual’s personality, interests, motivators, and pain points.
 To create this buyer persona and truly understand your audience, you must do thorough market research.

 Your buyer persona should contain some key factors about your target audience.
 These often include: